Gervi-Hera-Vitr/the-echoes-of-wasteland/docs/_pages/archive-category.md

 ---
-title: "Post Categories for the Echoes of the Wasteland"
+title: "Post Categories for the Echoes of Wasteland"
 layout: category
 collection: categories
 permalink: /categories/
 entries_layout: grid
 ---

-These categories are for posts in the Echoes of the Wasteland.
+These categories are for posts in {{ site.title }}.

 ## Launch

-This is the category for posts in the Echoes of the Wasteland that relates to releases and launches.
+This is the category for posts in the Echoes of Wasteland that relates to releases and launches.

 ## Define

-This is the category for posts in the Echoes of the Wasteland that relates to development and definition of conceptual roadmaps for the library evolution.
+This is the category for posts in the Echoes of Wasteland that relates to development and definition of conceptual roadmaps for the library evolution.